 - We distributed over 2.57 million pounds of food and spent $750,000 on purchased food.

-- 12,700 individuals, including 4,532 children and 1,698 seniors, in need of food and services counted on the WSFB at some time during the year.
+- 15,000 individuals in need of food and services counted on the WSFB at some time during the year.
 We saw a 30% increase in visits to the food bank from the impacts of COVID.

-- We delivered food weekly to the homes of approximately 250 elderly and disabled individuals not able to make it to the food bank through our Mobile Food Bank Services.
+- We delivered food weekly to the homes of more than 500 elderly and disabled individuals not able to make it to the food bank through our Mobile Food Bank Services.
 This was more than double the previous year.

 - Our Pet Pantry distributed 22,000 pounds of pet food and accessories to clients to take care of their furry friends.

 - Our Helpline Services provided $1,012,610 in rent, utility, move-in and homeless prevention assistance.

 - Our Backpack Program provided 13,048 packs of kid-friendly meals weekly to more than 450 children at risk of hunger over the weekend at 13 local schools.